With today’s affordable housing crisis, it feels more prudent than ever to look to ADUs as one possible solution.

 Yes.
 Everyone is eager to jump into construction, but you’ll first need to get your building permit approved by the city planning department.

 Unfortunately, there’s really no one-size-fits-all timeline for getting your permit approved.
-Most ADU projects in Denver take at least 3 to 6 months if not longer, to get permits.
-But wait times can vary depending on the jurisdiction.
+Most ADU projects in Sacramento take somewhere between two and four months to get permits but wait times can vary depending on the jurisdiction.

 Long story short, it’s much better to be patient!

-Will my ADU need a parking spot in Denver?
+Will my ADU need a parking spot in Sacramento?

-How long will it take to design and build my ADU in Denver?
+How long will it take to design and build my ADU in Sacramento?

 On average, ADUs take between 12 – 18 months from design to construction completion.